afunnydev/tinysociety/content/articles/2020-05-19-what-to-consider-before-buying-your-tiny-house.md

 **Additional Outdoor Space:** While the interior layout of your tiny home is vitally important, that does not mean you should forget about the exterior.
 Garden roofs, drop-down decking and vegetable gardens are a few things you may want to consider, especially if you are planning a tiny house on foundation.

 Another good idea is to visit the land while planning, to see where the sun rises and sets, including any shading from other homes or trees.
 This will give you a direction of where to place your additional outdoor space.
+For a cleaner and more low-maintenance finish, working with a [trusted artificial turf installer](https://www.turfnow.com/services/residential-landscaping/) can help you make the most of your outdoor area.

 **Foldable/Sliding Doors:** Should you need privacy, especially within the bedroom, you may want to consider sliding doors.
 They can easily be opened to let in more light for a roomy feel and closed to offer warmth and comfort in the colder months.